Here’s an experience you may be able to relate to:

 You want to speak Thai.
-You sign up for Thai classes.
+You sign up for Thai classes at a Thai language school.

-After months of grilling, you finally find that courage to test your polite classroom Thai on a Thai person other than your understanding Thai teacher.
+After months of grilling, you decide to test your polite classroom Thai taught by your lovely Thai teacher.

 Where’s a good place to start?
-Perhaps a cafe.
+A cafe perhaps.

-How difficult could it get ordering a sandwich in Thai?
+How difficult could it be ordering a sandwich in Thai?
 Should be easy, you assume.

 A waitress walks to your table.
 You clear your throat, ready to prove yourself.

-“Errr…phom aow neung sandwich khrup…” She giggles.
+“Ph…ph…phom aow neung sandwich kup…” She giggles.
 But clearly, she understands what you said and scribbles down the order.

 Thai Waitress 1 – 0 Farang

-So…what went wrong?
-What happened to those months of training?
+What happened to those months of Thai classes?

 1. Lack Of Exposure